 |•||Does the phone overheat?|

-Still unsure?
 These are just a few of the symptoms to look out for.
 Learn more ways to identify viruses on your phone by simply searching “how do I know if my iPhone has a virus” on Google.
+Several articles go in more detail about this.

-If you answered “yes” to most of the questions above, there is a high possibility that your device has malware and you might want to run an iPhone virus scan.
+If you answered “yes” to any of the questions above, there is a high possibility that your device has either a virus or malware.
+As a result, you might want to run an iPhone virus scan.
 Like, now.
-Don’t worry—we’ll wait here until you get back.

-Well, it’s confirmed: Your iPhone has been infected.
-But don’t go running to call AppleCare tech support just yet.
+If you come back with something positive, welp.
+Your iPhone has been infected.
+But don’t call AppleCare tech support just yet.
 We’re going to walk you through how to remove a virus from an iPhone.

 The easiest method to flush a virus out of your iPhone is by restarting the device.
 You can do this by holding the power button until a Slide to Power Off notification appears.
 Continue pressing down the power button while the device restarts until the Apple logo appears.

 No dice?
+Still stuck with iPhone virus-like symptoms?
 Try clearing your browser history.
 This can be an effective way to rid your phone of malicious viruses that infiltrated your device through a suspicious link.
+(As well as details on when you went searching for “one way ticket to Barbados” – the spouse probably wouldn’t approve without them.)

 Erase these old browser files by going to Settings > Safari > Clear History and Website Data, then tap on Clear History and Data to confirm.

 Do you use another or multiple browsers on your iPhone?
-No judgment here.
-Just be sure to wipe the browsing data for those browsers as well.
+Be sure to wipe the browsing data for those browsers as well.
+You never know, someone could’ve uploaded malware through Google Chrome.

 First, you’ll need to factory reset your iPhone.
 To do this, go to: Settings > General > Reset > Erase All Content and Settings.
-If prompted, enter your passcode or Apple ID password, then wait for your device to wiped clean.
+If prompted, enter your passcode or Apple ID password, then wait for your device to reset completely.

 Step 3a.
 Restore iPhone Using a Backup From iCloud

-Note: If the iCloud option is greyed-out, it means you do not have a previous backup stored online.
+Note: If the iCloud option has a gray-colored screen, it means you do not have a previous backup stored online.

 |3a.1.||Turn on your iPhone and wait for the Hello screen.